tanaikech/ggsrun/help/UpdateHistory.md

             - Users can also give this chunk size using an option.
         - ``$ ggsrun u -f filename -chunk 10``
             - This means that a file with filename is uploaded by each chunk of 10 MB.

+* v1.5.0 (October 27, 2018)
+    1. [From this version, ggsrun got to be able to download all files and folders in the specific folder in Google Drive.](README.md#DownloadFilesFromFolder) When all files are downloaded from a folder, the same folder structure of Google Drive is created to the local PC.
+        - ``$ ggsrun d -f folderName or folderId``
+            - When the project file is downloaded, it is downloaded as a zip file.
+All scripts in the project is put in the zip file.
+            - Also when you download a single project, you can use an option ``--zip`` or ``-z``.
+By this, the downloaded project is saved as a zip file.
+            - This new function can be also used for the shared folders.
+When you want to download the files from the shared folder, please use the folder ID of the shared folder.
+    1. The file list with the folder tree in the specific folder got to be able to be retrieved.
+    1. When the files are downloaded, the progression got to be able to be seen.
+When you want to see the progression, please use ``-j`` when you download files and folders.
+    1. Files with large size got to be able to be used.
+In order to download files with large size (several gigabytes), files are saved by chunks.
+    1. Some modifications.

 **You can read "How to install" at [here](https://github.com/tanaikech/ggsrun/blob/master/README.md#How_to_Install).**